4.01. Establishment of Divisions

 C. ELIGIBILITY.
 Professors and associate professors eligible to vote in a division may serve on its executive committee.

 D. VACANCIES.
-A member of an executive committee who is unable to serve for two consecutive semesters during his/her term of office shall be replaced in a way to be provided for by a standing rule of that executive committee.
+A member of an executive committee who is unable to serve for two consecutive semesters during their term of office shall be replaced in a way to be provided for by a standing rule of that executive committee.

 E. CHAIR.
 Each executive committee shall annually elect a chair or co-chairs from among its members.
 The chair may report annually to the divisional faculty.